StephenVinouze/KinApp/README.md

     // Handle your purchase result here
     when (purchaseResult) {
         KinAppPurchaseResult.SUCCESS -> {
-            // Purchase successfull with a non-null KinAppPurchase object.
+            // Purchase successful with a non-null KinAppPurchase object.
             // You may choose to consume this item right now if you want to be able to re-buy it }
         KinAppPurchaseResult.ALREADY_OWNED -> {